For Those About to Rock (We Salute You): Charts

+Certifications

 TISM version

 Australian alternative rock band TISM had recorded a version of "For Those About to Rock" in 1995, allegedly for an AC/DC tribute compilation.
 For unknown reasons, the compilation was scrapped and the track remained unreleased, apart from three snippets leaked at some point during the 2000s.
+That version of the song incorporated verses from Lord Byron's "So, We'll Go No More a-Roving".

 The song was finally released as a single on 17 November 2020.
 Its B-side, "Let's Hang Around the Shopping Centre", is a demo recorded in October 1998.